 The steps involved in creating a 360 video can be broken down (in theory) into several parts, which include;

-• Converting and Editing the the video into the spherical format.
+- Converting and Editing the video into the spherical format.
 Potentially importing 6 separate camera feeds and editing doesn't sound appealing.
 But that may be the case with some 360 cameras.
 Others (like the ones we used) make it much more simple allowing you to upload the footage to their site (where it gets converted) then you re-download it, ready for editing.

 The two cameras we tested

-Taking into account the 360 nature of the camera, a way to exclude the production equipment and crew will have to figured out if you do not want them in the scene.
-Luckily both the Flycam and Bublcam have a phone app that you can use to start and stop the camera, which helps if you're a one man crew who needs to be out of the shot.
+Taking into account the 360 nature of the camera, a way to exclude the production equipment and crew will have to be figured out if you do not want them in the scene.
+Luckily both the Flycam and Bublcam have a phone app that you can use to start and stop the camera, which helps if you're a one-man crew who needs to be out of the shot.

 The video below shows you how the phone app works for both 360 cameras.

-There are major differences with these two cameras.
-With the Bublcam you can really go completely 360.
+There are major differences between these two cameras.
+With the Bublcam you can go completely 360.
 Meaning up, down, all around.
 With the Flycam, you are limited.
 You can only go up and spin around, you can't go down.
 The clip below explains what we mean (notice you hit a limit when tilting down).

 As mentioned in the previous post we've deployed the 360 camera for some of our clients already.
 As a business owner, marketing manager or manufacturing facility you may need to start exploring how this technology can work to your advantage.